Libraries Finish Preservation Project on 1980 Sex Ed Film

 Henry Hampton’s Blackside, Inc. made movies to make the world a better place.

-For more on A Matter of Respect and its preservation or Henry Hampton’s Blackside, Inc., please contact the Washington University Libraries Curator of Film and Media, Andy Uhrich, at email@example.com.
+For more on A Matter of Respect and its preservation or Henry Hampton’s Blackside, Inc., please contact the Washington University Libraries Curator of the Film & Media Archive, Andy Uhrich, at firstname.lastname@example.org.